-Tomorrow on “Two Way Street,” we’re talking to astronaut Scott Kelly, who holds the American record for most consecutive days in space.
+On this edition of “Two Way Street,” Bill talks to astronaut Scott Kelly, who holds the American record for most consecutive days in space.
 His 340 days aboard the International Space Station (ISS) is the subject of his new memoir, “Endurance: A Year in Space, A Lifetime of Discovery.”

 Kelly talks about the challenges of long-term spaceflight, including being unavailable to his loved ones.
 “If something happens to them,” Kelly says about family, “you’re not coming home.”
 That was the case when his sister-in-law, Arizona Congresswoman Gabrielle Giffords, was nearly shot dead in 2011.
 He tells us what it was like to receive that news in space.